Iamdarika/Spotify_recommender/DATASET_INFO.md

 # Sample Dataset for Testing

-This is a template for my music dataset.
+This is a template for our music dataset.

 ## Required Columns